wiiit-artificial-intelligence/llama/README.md

 1. Clone this repository.

 2. If you are in a CPU, raise the CPU container.
 Otherwise, raise the GPU container.
-In any case, you need to have docker and docker-compose installed.
+In any case, **you need to have docker and docker-compose installed**.
     ```bash
-    cd .devcontainer
+    cd docker

     docker-compose -f docker-compose_cpu.yml up -d
     ```
 3. Open an interactive terminal in the container.

     ```bash
-    docker exec -it devcontainer-llama-dev-1 /bin/bash
+    docker exec -it docker-llama-dev-1 /bin/bash
     ```
     At this point, the worker it's ready to make inference.
 Now, you need to download the model.